 The safety and health of our patients, staff, and community is always our highest priority.
 Following the recommendations of health and government officials, we have made the tough decision to suspend all elective procedures until further notice.

-While we pride ourselves in always providing safe care for patients and following hospital level sterilization protocols, we also feel strongly that we must do our part to help “flatten the curve” and keep our community safe.
+While we pride ourselves on always providing safe care for patients and following hospital-level sterilization protocols, we also feel strongly that we must do our part to help "flatten the curve" and keep our community safe.

 While we all know that orthodontic care is a life-changing journey that impacts each patient’s life greatly, we also recognize that isn’t at the forefront of anyone’s mind currently.
 We are limiting treatment to non-elective treatment only as we help do our part to slow the progression of COVID-19.
 What does that mean?
 The American Association of Orthodontists has recently released their guidelines on what procedures are considered non-elective, and which are not.